About the VCE

 Returned Victorian exchange students

 Victorian students who have returned from exchange studies may apply to the VCAA to receive credit for study undertaken overseas.
-The procedure and level of credit available is identical to those for students from overseas.
+The procedure and level of credit available are identical to those for students from overseas.
 If students have undertaken a full Year 12 course of study overseas and have been awarded a formal qualification, they may apply to the VCAA for a Statement of Equivalent Qualification to the VCE.

 Overseas exchange students